The Root Remembers: Ancestral Plant Medicine & the Healing Power of the Earth

 Ocimum gratissimum

 Across West Africa, this plant is used for fever, infection, respiratory illness, and spiritual protection.
 Its essential oils have demonstrated antimicrobial activity against bacteria that standard antibiotics struggle to treat.
-The ancestors were ahead of the lab.

 Black Seed